isaack-njama/block-constructor/README.md

 cargo test
 ```

+Note:
+Tests are currently failing and the project is a work in progress.
+We are actively working on resolving the issues and improving test coverage.
+Feel free to check back later for updates.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.